ForReviewers568/k-means/synthetic/README.md

 The columns are: size of dataset / dimension / number of clusters, epsilon, time, number of iterations, RSS, ARI, NMI

-The first line starting with "iterations" counts the number of trials that were used in computing, respectively, time, number of iterations, RSS, ARI, NMI.
+The first line starting with "iterations" counts the number of trials that were used in computing time, number of iterations, RSS, ARI, and NMI, respectively.